katharostech/bevy_retrograde/README.md

 ## Supported Bevy Version

-Bevy Retro currently works on the latest Bevy release and *may* support Bevy master as well.
-Bevy Retro will try to follow the latest Bevy release, but if there are features introduced in Bevy master that we need, we may require Bevy master for a time until the next Bevy release.
+Bevy Retrograde currently works on the latest Bevy release and *may* support Bevy master as well.
+Bevy Retrograde will try to follow the latest Bevy release, but if there are features introduced in Bevy master that we need, we may require Bevy master for a time until the next Bevy release.

 When depending on the `bevy` crate, you must be sure to set `default-features` to `false` in your `Cargo.toml` so that the rendering types in `bevy` don’t conflict with the ones in `bevy_retrograde`.